teaching-networks/animation-server/docs/guide/GUIDE.md

 The database scheme for yaars is pretty basic and consists of three entities: lectures, polls and answers.
 The general idea is that a poll is related to a certain lecture (in order to search for all open polls for a specific lecture).
 A poll has a question and multiple answers which can be correct or not and which have a certain number which represents how often somebody voted for it.
+The polls are separated into two types.
+The first one is the classic poll with a question, and multiple, predefined answers.
+The answers have a status which indicates whether they're correct or not.
+The second type is the so called "OpenQuestion" Poll.
+It's a poll with an openly asked question.
+The answer type differs because the user could answer with any text they want.
+The answer therefore has a count how often this specific text was answered.

 The Scheme is as followed: